Best roof terraces in Malaga

 Best for: sea and port views.

 Top tip: head here after a meal at one of the venues in Soho.
-We like Mixturate, Mamuchis and Picnic.
+We like Cavala and La Deriva for more formal dining and Picnic for great burgers and wraps.

-Where: Batik Club is on the 4th floor of Alcazaba Premium Hostel in Calle Alcazabilla, next to the Albeniz Cinema.
+Where: on the 4th floor of Alcazaba Premium Hostel in Calle Alcazabilla, next to the Albeniz Cinema.

 Best for: views of the Alcazaba.

 You could almost be in Tuscany up here as you gaze at the terracotta roofs and towers.
-Oasis Terraza has several areas including a more private corner and they all come lit up in funky blue and green.
+Terraza San Telmo has several areas including a more private corner and they all come lit up in funky blue and green.

-Where: on Calle San Telmo, Oasis Terrace is behind the Carmen Thyssen Museum.
+Where: on Calle San Telmo, behind the Carmen Thyssen Museum.

 Best for: the long list of cocktails that include several non-alcoholic options.